Affiliate links on Android Authority may earn us a commission. Learn more.

 Virus and malware

 These are more common but just as potentially dangerous.
 Hackers design and mass-deploy these viruses and malware to steal data and cripple your system.
-The more sophisticated ones can even provide a lot of your information to the hackers, or even let them take over your system.
+The more sophisticated ones can even provide a lot of your information to hackers, or even let them take over your system.

 How do I stop hacks on my computer?